remi/her/README.md

 ### Authentication

 Her doesn’t support any kind of authentication.
 However, it’s very easy to implement one with a request middleware.
-Using the `add_middleware` key, we add it to the default list of middleware.
+Using the builder block, we add it to the default list of middleware.

 ```ruby
 class MyAuthentication < Faraday::Middleware